-1 Certain terms of the Fund are highlighted above.
+Certain terms of the Fund are highlighted above.
 This summary is qualified in its entirety by the more detailed information contained in the applicable Fund's prospectus, as applicable, and related documentation, all of which should be reviewed carefully and contain additional terms to those included in this summary.
 These terms are subject to change.
-2 An "Accredited Investor" includes, among other investors, an individual who: (i) has a net worth (or a joint net worth with that person's spouse or spousal equivalent) immediately prior to the time of purchase in excess of \$1 million (excluding the value of that individual's primary residence); or (ii) an individual who has income in excess of \$200,000 (or joint income with the investor's spouse or spousal equivalent in excess of \$300,000) in each of the two preceding years and has a reasonable expectation of reaching the same income level in the current year.
+1 An "Accredited Investor" includes, among other investors, an individual who: (i) has a net worth (or a joint net worth with that person's spouse or spousal equivalent) immediately prior to the time of purchase in excess of \$1 million (excluding the value of that individual's primary residence); or (ii) an individual who has income in excess of \$200,000 (or joint income with the investor's spouse or spousal equivalent in excess of \$300,000) in each of the two preceding years and has a reasonable expectation of reaching the same income level in the current year.
 Other categories of "Accredited Investor" or other eligible investor standards applicable to companies and other investors are set forth in the Fund's Subscription Agreement.
-3 NAV will be valued on the last business day of March, June, September and December.
-Subscriptions for Shares must be received by the Fund prior to the end of the calendar quarter or other closing date determined by the Board of Trustees.
-4 The Fund commenced operations on 3/1/21.
-The Fund currently does not intend to offer to repurchase Shares at any time during the first two years of operations of the Fund.
-Therefore, an investor purchasing Shares at any time prior to the second anniversary of the initial Closing should not expect to be able to liquidate its investment (or any portion thereof) at any time during that period.
+2 NAV will be valued on the last business day of every month.
+Subscriptions for Shares must be received by the Fund prior to the end of the calendar month or other closing date determined by the Board of Trustees.
+3 The Fund commenced operations on 3/1/21.
 Beginning in the second half of 2023, it is expected that the Fund will offer to repurchase Shares (through written tender offers) on a quarterly basis of up to 5% of the Fund's net asset value, subject to the discretion of the Board.
 However, there can be no assurance that the Fund will conduct tender offers on a quarterly basis or at all.
-Further, if the Fund conducts a tender offer, there is no guarantee that shareholders will be able to sell all of the Shares that they desire to sell in any particular tender offer.
-Therefore, Shares of the Fund are appropriate only for those investors who do not require a liquid investment and who are aware of the risks involved in investing in the Fund.
-5 Reflects a 0.75% contractual waiver on the management fee in place until 12/31/24.
-Unless an extension of the contractual management fee waiver is approved by the Board, the Fund's 5 management fee will increase to 1.75% after 1/1/25.
-Reflects institutional share class.
+Further, if the Fund conducts a tender offer, there is no guarantee that shareholders will be able to sell all the Shares that they desire to sell in any particular tender offer.
+Therefore, Shares of the Fund are appropriate only for those investors who do not require a liquid investment and who are aware of the risks involved in investing in the